sri11223/type-bridge/README.md

 **Made with ❤️ for full-stack TypeScript developers**

 Stop wasting time on type synchronization.
-Start using **type-bridge** today! 🚀
+Start using **typeweaver** today! 🚀